 - Installed RAM: DDR3 4GB

 - Expand Memory: SD Card (Support 128GB)

 - DIY SSD: maximum 320GB

-After initial setup (Location, Microsoft Account etc), you are presented with a clean build of Windows 10, no extras installed, there are a few links to games these can be quickly and cleanly installed.
-There was quite a few updates to perform as it has Anniversary Edition, so it takes an hour or so to update to Creators Edition.
+After initial setup (Location, Microsoft Account etc), you are presented with a clean build of Windows 10, no extras installed, there are a few links to games (added by Microsoft) these can be quickly and cleanly installed.
+There was quite a few updates to perform as it has Anniversary Edition (1607) installed, so it takes an hour or so to update to Fall Creators Edition.